PepperJo/rdmaperf/README.md

 it to be a latency experiment so every operation's completion time is measured individually (resp. cp_mod many) and a sample set of times is stored to compute median or mean.
 In throughput mode operations per seconds are reported.
 Stats are reported every second.

+Multiple clients can perform operations to the same server. -l can be used e.g. to provide individual locations for each client with 0, -1, -2 where 0 is the 1st location -1 the 2nd and so on.
+Locations are computed with `align(size, alignment) * location * -1`.
+If a positive location is specified rdmaperf will randomly access locations from the 1st to the specified location.